ShufeiGe/D-Mapper/README.md

 ### Parameters

 - **lens: Numpy Array, default = None**
 	Lower dimensional representation of data.
-In general will be output of fit_transform.
+In general, it will be output of fit_transform.

 - **X: Numpy Array, default = None**
 	Original data or data to run clustering on.
 If None, then use lens as default.
 X can be a SciPy sparse matrix.